Back to Tennessee

 Limits and Unknowns

-• Does not change how U.S. citizens can access law enforcement records.
+• The bill does not change how U.S. citizens access law enforcement records.

 Amendments